The Theological Crisis

 A. Job begins his second speech by protesting his friends' lack of understanding.

-3These ten times you have insulted me;
+3“These ten times you have insulted me;

 You are not ashamed to wrong me.

-4Even if I have truly done wrong,
+4“Even if I have truly erred,

-My error stays with me.
+My error lodges with me.

 He renews his argument that whatever they "think" he has done wrong, the truth is that God has punished an innocent man.
 He wishes they would understand this.

-5If indeed you exalt yourselves against me
+5“If indeed you vaunt yourselves against me

 And prove my disgrace to me,